JieeHu/python-machine-learning/README.md

-# Collection of Python notebook related to machine learning
+# Collection of Python notebooks related to machine learning